10 Questions to Ask Before You Rent a Storage Unit

 Question 06What happens if I miss a payment?

-Most facilities give 5–10 days grace before locking the unit.
-Late fees vary but are typically $10–25.
-Understanding this prevents a surprise lockout.
-Always ask about the grace period before you rent.
+Most facilities give a 5-10 day grace period before locking the unit.
+Late fees vary but are typically $10-$25.
+Understanding the policy ahead of time helps prevent a surprise lockout.

 Question 07Are there any items I can’t store at most facilities?